 2. Go camping

-Summer is the best time to go live outside.
+Summer is the best time to go live outside and enjoy new camping experiences.
 Do your research and make sure to find a cool campground that has swimming access and other fun things.
 Pack everyone and everything up and don’t forget all the food you are going to make over the fire.

 3. See a sunset on the beach

 The best time to spend time catching a sunset on the beach is during the summer.